Siding Removal and Disposal: Procedures and Regulations

 Full demolition preparation: When a structure is being razed, NESHAP Subpart M requires a thorough inspection and abatement of all RACWM before any mechanical demolition begins.
 The 10-business-day advance notice requirement applies regardless of structure size in this context.

-Historic structure renovation: Structures listed on the National Register of Historic Places may carry additional review requirements under Section 106 of the National Historic Preservation Act before exterior material removal proceeds.
+Historic structure renovation: Structures verified on the National Register of Historic Places may carry additional review requirements under Section 106 of the National Historic Preservation Act before exterior material removal proceeds.

-Professionals handling these scenarios are listed in the siding listings directory, segmented by service category and geographic coverage.
+Professionals handling these scenarios are verified in the siding providers provider network, segmented by service category and geographic coverage.

 Decision boundaries